Divorces – Is it possible to increase my chances of getting a fair outcome? Here are some Tips and Tricks to assist you.

 Divorce cases can be straightforward or riddled with issues.
-Not legal issues, but emotional issues, especially when there are children involved.
-What about the proprietary aspects?
+Not only legal issues but also emotional issues, especially when there are children involved.
+What about the proprietary aspects of your marriage?
 Well, that is the easy bit.
 If parties are married in community of property, there should not be much to argue about.
 The law is the law.
 Each party should get what the law says they are entitled to – in this case, an equal division of the joint estate.
-Read here to find out how to attend to your own unopposed divorce.
+Click here to find out how to attend to your own unopposed divorce.

-In our view, the simplest divorce would be when the couple was married with an ante-nuptial contract, which excluded community of property and the accrual regime in a case where there are no minor children born from the marriage.
+In our view, the simplest divorce would be when the couple married with an ante-nuptial contract.
+They excluded community of property and the accrual regime.
+Furthermore, there are no minor children born from the marriage.
 In such a case, all that is required is a decree of divorce.
 However, if there are minor children involved, then the parties may be at loggerheads as to who should have custody, or how visitation should be exercised.
 Then there is the issue of child maintenance, which can be a tedious and complicated matter to resolve.

-In this article, advice is provided on how to win your divorce case.
+In this article, advice is provided on how to get the best out of your divorce.
 This is done by focusing on what is necessary, fair, and what you are entitled to.
-Many people focus too much on emotions and irrelevant matter.
+Many people focus too much on emotions and irrelevant issues.
 This is where the wisdom of experts comes into play.
-What follows are some of the tips and tricks provided by Advocate Muhammad Abduroaf, a family law expert with more than a decade of experience on family law, divorce, child custody and child maintenance matters.
+What follows are some of the tips and tricks provided by Advocate Muhammad Abduroaf, a family law expert with more than a decade and a half of experience on family law, divorce, child custody and child maintenance matters.
 Read on to find out some tips and tricks of the trade.
 Valuable advice is given on what to do through the divorce court process.

 Let say a couple was married for 10 years – they married in community of property.
-In other words, they share in everything.
-There are 2 children born from the marriage.
+In other words, they share everything.
+There are 2 (two) children born from the marriage.
 They live in a home that is bonded but purchased by the wife before the marriage.
 The bond is only registered in her name and gets deducted from her personal banking account.
 The father, however, does not work but attends to the household, which includes cleaning, taking the kids to school, making food etc. When the children are ill, the father would be the one who stays up caring for them.
-School projects and homework is also attended to by the father.
-The father does some web designing work for income, but his income is minimal compared to that of his wife.
+School projects and homework is also attended by the father.
+The father does some web designing work for an income, but his income is minimal compared to that of his wife.
 Should this couple divorce, the best for them would be to enter into a parenting plan outlining their contact and care rights after the divorce.

 Now in a case of divorce, the wife would find it unfair that the husband should have half the value of the home.
 This is so as she is the one who purchased it before the marriage and paid up all the monthly instalments.
 Our advice to the mother would be not to waste her time on this issue.
 The parties were married in community of property, forming one joint estate.
 If she came into the marriage with the property, then it forms part of the joint estate.
 The same advice goes to the husband.
 All that he needs to do is stick to what the law says he is entitled to.
 The judge would agree with him.